MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/simple-port-from-direct3d-9-to-11-1-part-2--rendering.md

 This is all we need for our pass-through pixel shader.
 Even though we call it a pass-through, it's actually getting perspective-correct interpolated color data for each pixel.
 Note that the SV\_TARGET system value semantic is applied to the color value output by our pixel shader as required by the API.

 > **Note**  Shader level 9\_x pixel shaders cannot read from the SV\_POSITION system value semantic.
-Model 4.0 (and higher) pixel shaders can use SV\_POSITION to retrieve the pixel location on the screen, where x is between 0 and the render target width and y is between 0 and the render target height (each offset by 0.5).
+Model 4.0 (and later) pixel shaders can use SV\_POSITION to retrieve the pixel location on the screen, where x is between 0 and the render target width and y is between 0 and the render target height (each offset by 0.5).